hipe/tmx/README.md

     moved. (reading edits to files in a diff can be ugly when it is paired with a move of the file, depending..)

+  - write commit messages following these
+    [git commit message guidelines][hugo-cmg]; namely that the first line of the message start with a capital letter, not have ending punctuation, be in the imperative mood, etc.